shtem/rukky/README.md

 # rukky

 ### An interpreter for a simple programming language, written in Python
-I started off by writing a [grammar](https://github.com/shtem/rukky/blob/main/rukky/resources/grammar.txt) for the *rukky* procedural programming language which I then developed an interpreter for.
-This invented language is quite basic and borrows features and concepts from multiple programming languages with a few syntactical tweaks here and there.
+I began by writing a [grammar](https://github.com/shtem/rukky/blob/main/rukky/resources/grammar.txt) for the *rukky* procedural programming language which I then developed an interpreter for.
+This invented language is quite simple and borrows features and concepts from multiple programming languages, with a few syntactical tweaks here and there.
 I didn't create the language or the interpreter with speed, efficiency or novelty in mind, just as a fun mini-project.

 The interpreter utilises a predictive top-down parsing technique called a recursive descent parser.
 The parser  is LL(1) in most cases, but not all.

+---

 #### Features

 - [x] Comments ``$ ... $``
-- [x] Real, Boolean and String literals
+- [x] Real, Boolean and String Literals
 - [x] Arithmetic Operations ``+, -, *, /, //, %, ^``
 - [x] Comparison Operations ``<>, <!, >, >=, <, <=``
 - [x] Logical Operations ``~, &&, ||``